qishengyu/Fire-Incident-Analysis/README.md

 The repo is organized as follows:

 - `data/raw_data/`: Contains the raw data as obtained from the Toronto Open Data Portal.
 The original dataset is `Fire Incidents Data`.
-- `data/analysis_data/`: Contains the cleaned and processed dataset used for analysis.
-This includes the transformations and filtering steps applied to the raw data.
+- `data/clean_data/`: Contains the cleaned dataset used for analysis.
 - `scripts/`: Contains R scripts used to simulate, download, clean, and visualize the data.
 The scripts include:
   - `00-simulate_data.R`: Generates simulated data for initial analysis.
   - `01-download_data.R`: Downloads the actual fire incidents data from the Toronto Open Data Portal.